-Mouth sores — canker sores from food?
+Mouth sores — Canker sores from food?

-Originally Published: January 1, 1994 - Last Updated / Reviewed On: September 26, 2008
+Originally Published: January 1, 1994 - Last Updated / Reviewed On: April 16, 2015

 I always have multiple mouth sores (stomatitis?) in my mouth (sometimes four or five at a time).
 They are really irritating and I can't enjoy my meal.
 I think my diet is pretty normal, however, I usually prefer meat to vegetables.
 Could you tell me what are the causes of these mouth sores and how I can prevent them?
 Do you have any suggestion on what kind of food or medicine I should take?
 Thank you very much for your help.

 Ouch!
 Mouth sores can be a real pain in the… mouth.
 What you describe does sound similar to canker sores — acute, painful ulcers in the mouth that occur singly or in groups — however, the only way to know for sure is to visit a health care provider.
 It's also possible that you are having a reaction to a medication or allergen, sensitivity or burns from hot or cold food or beverages, or an infection.
 Some people are also sensitive to sodium-laurel sulfate — an ingredient common to toothpaste that can produce sores.

 Depending on the underlying cause, diet may have something to do with formation of mouth sores.
 Deficiencies of iron, vitamin B12, calcium, and folic acid have all been correlated with increased outbreaks of canker sores.
 So, a well-balanced eating plan — including vegetables — could help lessen your discomfort.
 Many other things have been associated with canker sore formation: hormonal changes, genetics, emotional stress or anxiety, and mechanical trauma (e.g. accidentally stabbing yourself with your toothbrush), to name a few.
 Perhaps with close attention, you might be able to determine what triggers the sores and avoid those triggers.